alanoursland/tr_xor/reports/abs2/abs2_overview.md

 ## **Experiment Overview**

-This report details the next experiment in a series systematically exploring how prototype surface learning principles apply to networks of increasing complexity.
+This report details the next experiment in a series systematically exploring how prototype surface principles apply to networks of increasing complexity.
 This experiment advances from the single-layer, regression-based model in `abs1` to a **two-layer, two-output, classification-based MLP**.

 The primary motivation is twofold.
 First, by adopting a more standard classification architecture—using two logit outputs and Binary Cross-Entropy (BCE) loss—we address the valid methodological question of why a simpler loss like MSE was used previously.
 Second, and more importantly, this increase in complexity allows us to study how the **learning dynamics** and **interpretability** change with a deeper network.
 The goal is to investigate whether a coherent prototype surface still emerges, to expose any new problems or failure modes that arise, and to use these insights to eventually inform methods for improving training and interpretability.